-This is a question I have been thinking about al lot since I attended a first aid course last autumn.
-The opinion seams to differ in between countries witch is confusing.
+This is a question I have been thinking about a lot since I attended a first aid course last autumn.
+The opinion seems to differ between countries, which is confusing.

-Previously when I have attended fist aid courses in Sweden the instructions have been clear about the priority, if the person is not breathing, remove the helmet.
-Naturally removing the helmet is a trycky business and it has to be done with great care of the neck and spine, there is a special procedure to do it safe, preferably by two people.
-But if you don’t breath you die, so helmet of to start mouth to mouth and chest compression.
+Previously, when I have attended first aid courses in Sweden, the instructions have been clear about the priority – if the person is not breathing, remove the helmet.
+Naturally, removing the helmet is a tricky business and it has to be done with great care of the neck and spine, but there is a special procedure to do it safely, preferably by two people.
+However, if you can’t breathe you die, so helmet off to start mouth to mouth and chest compression was the instruction.

-At the first aid course last autumn, here in Spain, the teacher got a bit upset when I told about what I had previously learned.
-She claimed that it was to risky for the spine and that mouth to mouth could be done through the visor gap (aparently she didn’t know how a healmet fits the head) or simply just do the compressions.
+At the first aid course last autumn, here in Spain, the teacher got a bit upset when I told her about what I’d previously learned.
+She claimed that it was too risky for the spine and that mouth to mouth could be done through the visor gap (apparently she didn’t know how a helmet fits the head) or simply just do the compressions.
 She also said that in Japan mouth to mouth is not done at all, only chest compressions.
-Later when I checked info with friends in Sweden, that are both bikers and medical doctors, the information was clear, helmet off, but do it safe.
-So aparently this is something that are thought differently about in different countries.
-A bit surprising that there isn’t standardised European guidelines about this.
+Later, when I checked info with friends in Sweden, that are both bikers and medical doctors, the information was clear – helmet off, but do it safely.
+So, apparently this is something that is thought of differently in different countries.
+I find it a bit surprising that there aren’t standardised European guidelines about this.

-When riding behind a Tele Pizza scooter delivery I could read a sticker on his healmet saying “in case of an accident, don’t remove helmet”.
-So it might be the case that I now live in a country where I in case of an accident will die with my spine intact and with my helmet on.
-Maybe this is to prevent people ripping the helmet of at first chance, but I think rather educate people how to do it prorperly than inform not to.
+When riding behind a Tele Pizza scooter delivery the other day I could read a sticker on his healmet saying “in case of an accident, don’t remove helmet”.
+So it might be the case that I now live in a country where I, in case of an accident, will die with my spine intact and with my helmet on.
+Maybe this is to prevent people ripping the helmet off at first chance, but I would prefer education to prohibition.

-But I found something that might be more usefull outside Sweden, U-tag ICE.
-It is an Id plac to put around your neck and the beauty with it is the USB that you can fill with the information you want and it works in 7 different languages.
-Some initial information can also be engraved on the plac.
-Additional stickers can be ordered to stick to the bike to inform that ICE can be found on the rider.
+In addition, I found something that might be more useful outside Sweden, U-tag ICE.
+It is an ID tag to put around your neck and the beauty with it is the USB storage that you can fill with the information you want and it works in 7 different languages.
+Some initial information can also be engraved on the tag and – this is super clever – documents can be uploaded and encrypted so it can be used to store copies of driver’s licence, insurance, etc. The U-tag also comes with stickers which inform that ICE can be found on the rider.